Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Unexpressed emotions will never die.
-They are buried alive and will come forth later in uglier ways."
+> "Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness."
-> — **Sigmund Freud**
+> — **Eckhart Tolle**

 ---